AnmolTomer/webdev_responsive/03_Business_Agency_Website/README.md

 ## 5. Make the navbar work onClick()

 - Once we click the icon, the navbar should expand to the entire page and the navigation items should be displayed.

+## 6. Create and Style About Us Section

+- Work on adding div for video buttons, bar, player etc.

+## 7. Make Custom Video Controls

+- Use `video.play()`, `video.pause()` and based on duration to change the progress bar shown.

+- Use `video.ended()` to reset the opacity of video and change the button to play from pause.